alahig/udacity_project_2/README.md

         `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+    Training takes quite a while.
+To demonstrate the functionality of the code there is the possibility to pass a flag "fast" so that the training is only done on a subpart of the data (first 1000 rows, 5 features).
+    `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl fast`
+    The accuracy is of course then low on the test set, given the limted availability of data.

 2. Go to `app` directory: `cd app`